-The Brewing Rabbit Hole
+The COFFEE Brewing Rabbit Hole

 Rabbit holes, we’ve all gone down them.
 Like going down a rabbit hole of Wikipedia articles about 90s movies.
 Or watching every Netflix movie with cameos by Rob Schneider.
 Sometimes you unconsciously fall into their trap, other times it’s a very conscious thrill-ride where you get as much joy from the hunt as you get from the discovery itself (like the Rob Schneider example).